Yuwolx/Yuwol-python_SQL-problem/README.md

 # Yuwol-python-problem
-This is an auto push repository for Baekjoon, Programers
+This is an auto push repository for Baekjoon, Programers, SWexpertacademy